Follow Us On:

 After assuming charge as Prime Minister, Chaudhary Muhammad Ali and his team worked hard to formulate a constitution.
 The committee, which was assigned the task to frame the Constitution, presented the draft Bill in the Constituent Assembly of Pakistan on January 9, 1956.
 The bill was opposed by the Bengali autonomists.
 Bhashai, the leader of Awami League in East Pakistan, even used the threat of secession to press for autonomy and his party staged a walkout from the Assembly on February 29, when the Assembly adopted the Constitution.
 Later on, Awami League boycotted the official ceremonies celebrating the inauguration of the Constitution.
-However, in spite of their opposition, the Constitution was adopted and was enforced on March 23, 1956.
-With this Pakistan’s status as a dominion ended and the country was declared an Islamic Republic of Pakistan.
+However, despite their opposition, the Constitution was adopted and was enforced on March 23, 1956.
+With this Pakistan’s status as a dominion ended and the country was declared as the Islamic Republic of Pakistan.
 Constituent Assembly became interim National Assembly and Governor-General Iskander Mirza sworn in as the first President of Pakistan.

 The Constitution of 1956 consisted of 234 articles, divided into 13 parts and 6 schedules.
 Following were the chief characteristics of the Constitution:

-- Pakistan was declared as an Islamic Republic and it was made mandatory that only a Muslim could become the President of the country.
+- Pakistan was declared as the Islamic Republic and it was made mandatory that only a Muslim could become the President of the country.
 President would set up an Organization for Islamic Research.
 Good relations with the Muslim countries became the main objective of the Foreign Policy.
 Objectives Resolution and Quaid’s declaration that Pakistan would be a democratic state based on Islamic principles of social justice were made the preamble of the Constitution.
-Steps were to be taken to enable the Muslims individually and collectively to order their lives in accordance with the teaching of Quran and Sunnah and to implement Islamic moral standards.
+Steps were to be taken to enable the Muslims individually and collectively to order their lives in accordance with the teaching of the Quran and Sunnah and to implement Islamic moral standards.
 The sectarian interpretations among the Muslims were to get due regard.
 Measures were to be taken to properly organize zakat, waqfs, and mosques.
 However, one clause relating to the elimination of riba, which was the part of the draft was eventually dropped.

 - Though the constitution provided for the Parliamentary form of Government, yet it declared that the executive authority of the Federation would be in the president.